idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

-During the special discussion on \"Medical application of synthetic biology\" in the parallel sub-forum, we formed a temporary cooperation group with iGEM teams from Peking University and South China University of Technology around \"targeted delivery technology of engineering bacteria\".
+During the special discussion on \"Medical application of synthetic biology\" in the parallel sub-forum, we formed a temporary cooperation group with iDEC teams from Peking University and South China University of Technology around \"targeted delivery technology of engineering bacteria\".
 Based on Peking University\'s technical advantages in
 \"design of logic circuit for living drug\" and \"optimization of